 While they sometimes overlap, the curandero and the ayahuascero are not one and the same.
 In a northern region of Peru called San Martin, a curandero named Rosendo has been exploring the bodily and spiritual effects of plant medicine for around seven decades.
 And yet he refuses to use hallucinogens of any kind.

 He has been a curandero vegetalista, as he calls himself, since the age of 12.
 Now in his mid-eighties, he is part psychiatrist, part priest, and a vital part of the rural community.
 The physical toll of living in these densely forested hills—ranching and farming coffee, cocoa, and bananas—is intense, and Rosendo often treats patients for muscle, joint, and bone pain.
 His clientele isn’t just local, though.
 People come from as far away as Lima to ingest his concoctions of boiled leaves, roots, and bark.
 For severe infirmities, Rosendo will lead a one-on-one session called dietas, which calls for drinking these woodsy tisanes in sessions.
 The treatments last up to a month or more, and take place in a hut on his small mountain ranch.

 If word-of-mouth reviews are any indication, Rosendo’s methods work.
-Most everyone in the area knows someone whose life was made better with the help of Rosendo.
-He is semi-retired, having quit full-time healing in order to grow the cash crops from which many of his patients make a living.
-It's unclear whether his knowledge will be passed down.
+Most everyone in the area knows someone whose life was made better by them.
+But it’s unclear whether his knowledge will be passed down.
+He is semi-retired himself, having quit full-time healing in order to grow the cash crops from which many of his patients make a living.
+Though he would like his son, Mauro, to take after him, it is not clear that he will.
+“The plant teaches you,” Rosendo says.
+But its lessons, apparently, are not compulsory.